 Ok, I confess- I have a fondness for podcasts.
 After years of resisting peer pressure, I have given into technology and built a library of podcasts.
 I’m a self-help, self-diagnosing, tell-me-why-I-do-that-thing-I-do? type of nerd.
 My podcasts feed my analytical side, which is constantly curious and always mulling over why we behave the way we do.
 More specifically, why do we behave in our intimate relationships in the way that we do?

 A recent podcast has me thinking about the old song lyrics,

 Well, Everything.
 Right??

-Couples come to me and ask me to help them learn to communicate better.
+Couples come to me and ask for help in learning how to communicate better.
 They are tired of arguing about who needs to fold the laundry or how to properly load the dishwasher.
-They want me to tell their partner to stop leaving dirty breakfast dishes in the bathroom or eating the last potato chip and putting the bag back in the pantry.
+They want the defensiveness and criticism to stop so the pain of the fighting goes away.
 Sound familiar?

 Society sends us the message that marriage (or being in a committed relationship) is all about shiny, sparkly, happy days with nary a cross word or discontent in sight.
 Cue the rainbows and unicorns!!

 Society is right… and wrong.